Salzgitter (ETR:SZG) Given a €35.00 Price Target at Baader Bank

-Salzgitter (ETR:SZG) has been given a €35.00 ($41.18) price objective by analysts at Baader Bank in a research report issued on Wednesday, Borsen Zeitung reports.
+Salzgitter (ETR:SZG) received a €35.00 ($41.18) price target from Baader Bank in a report released on Tuesday, Borsen Zeitung reports.
 The brokerage presently has a “buy” rating on the stock.
-Baader Bank’s price target would suggest a potential upside of 33.89% from the stock’s current price.
+Baader Bank’s target price points to a potential upside of 25.09% from the stock’s previous close.

 Salzgitter AG, together with its subsidiaries, engages in steel and technology businesses worldwide.
 It operates through five segments: Strip Steel, Plate/Section Steel, Mannesmann, Trading, and Technology.
 The Strip Steel segment manufactures branded and special steels, such as hot-rolled strip steel and steel sheets, sections, tailored blanks, and components for the construction industry.